-1. The MinBias dataset.
+The MinBias dataset.
 This dataset records the full waveform readout of randomly-triggered HLC events at a rate that corresponds on average to 1/1000 events.
 The largest contribution to the IceCube trigger rate comes from downgoing muons produced in cosmic-ray-induced showers [18] and therefore is the largest signal component in this dataset.
 These muons tend to have small energies when they reach the detector, thus they produce minimal MPE contamination.
 The full waveform of these events allows us to extract the raw information about the individual pulses.
 This will be used to measure the individual PMT charge distributions.

 2. The BeaconLaunch dataset.
-This is a forced trigger (not triggered by the discriminator) 189 filter that is typically used to monitor the individual DOM baseline.
-It includes the full 190 ATWD-window waveform readout.
-Since this dataset is forced-triggered, the majority of 191 these waveforms represent baseline fluctuations with minimal contamination from the occa-192 sional coincidental pulse that makes it into the readout window.
-This dataset will be used 193 to examine the noise contribution to the charge distributions.
-Note: when using this dataset, 194 the weight of every pulse is multiplied by a factor of 28.4 to account for the livetime differ-195 ence between the MinBias dataset and the BeaconLaunch dataset.
-Weight, in this context, 196 refers to the number of photons in the MinBias dataset proportional to one photon in the 197 BeaconLaunch dataset for which both datasets have the same equivalent livetime.
-198
+This is a forced triggered filter that is typically used to mon-196 itor the individual DOM baseline.
+It includes the full ATWD-window waveform readout.
+197 Since this dataset is forced-triggered, the majority of these waveforms represent baseline 198 fluctuations with minimal contamination from the occasional coincidental pulse that makes 199 it into the readout window.
+This dataset will be used to examine the noise contribution to 200 the charge distributions.
+Note: when using this dataset, the weight of every pulse is multi-201 plied by a factor of 28.4 to account for the livetime difference between the MinBias dataset 202 and the BeaconLaunch dataset.
+Weight, in this context, refers to the number of photons in 203 the MinBias dataset proportional to one photon in the BeaconLaunch dataset for which both 204 datasets have the same equivalent livetime.
+205